-During 2021/22 development activities included comprehensive inductions for all new Governors, both in-house and external sessions provided by the AoC; bespoke development requested by Governors, such as ETF Finance Masterclass sessions and meetings with managers to discuss areas of interest, such as CEIAG and how the College was meeting the skills needs of the community; tours of the College estate; in depth Key Discussion Topics held during Board meetings; and, circulation of relevant briefings, such as the AoC Chief Executive Briefings.
+During 2022/23 development activities included comprehensive inductions for all new Governors, including attendance at external induction sessions led by the AoC; a programme of formal Governor Learning Visits to different College departments; an externally facilitated Governor Development Session on safeguarding; AoC led sessions (for example, regular Chair sessions and a session on external governance reviews); bespoke sessions between Link Governors and College managers; in-depth Key Discussion Topics held during Board meetings; and, circulation of relevant briefings, such as the AoC Chief Executive Briefings.

 Members of the Corporation are appointed for a term of office not exceeding four years although members who reach the end of their term of office are eligible to be considered for re-appointment.
 Decisions on re-appointments will be made in accordance with the needs of the Corporation.
-As part of its succession planning, the Corporation recently saw the retirement of two Governors that had each served for 12 years.
-Currently there are two further members of the Corporation that have served greater than two terms of four years (eight years), one of whom is currently serving as the Chair and the other with specific industry and business enterprise experience.
+Currently there are two members of the Corporation that have served greater than two terms of four years (eight years), one of whom is currently serving as the Chair and the other with specific industry and business enterprise experience.